JanMalitschek/Grid-Placer/README.md

 Make sure to copy the URL from the green Code button instead of taking it from the browser URL field.

 # The Grid Placer Window
+In the Toolbar go to Tools > Grid Placer to open the Grid Placer Window.
+I suggest docking it next to the inspector.
+Said window contains the following settings:
 * **Grid**
   * **Size X** defines the grid cell size on the x-axis.
   * **Size Z** defines the grid cell size on the z-axis.